superbahbi/LucentRO-API-SlimPHP/README.md

+# LucentRO API
-# Restful Api using slim framework
+Restful API using slim framework

 Edit db.php with your mysql account.